 - Secure Flight Documentation needs to be added for the infant in the form of the INFT SSR

-Due to FAA safety regulations an adult passenger can only carry one infant.
-If an adult passenger is traveling with two infants, a seat must be purchased for any additional infant.
+Due to FAA safety regulations an adult customer can only carry one infant.
+If an adult customer is traveling with two infants, a seat must be purchased for any additional infant.
 For safety, only one infant is allowed per row on each side of the aisle (seats A-C or D-F on the Airbus 320, and seats A-B or C-D on the Embraer 190) unless an additional seat in that row is purchased for the infant.
+Car seats and infants are not allowed in certain seats for safety reasons.
+This includes all Mint seats.

 Infants under 3 days old are not allowed to fly on JetBlue Airways.